"What a great view!"

 This legendary rogue is Shrouded in Myth and has become a Japanese Folk Hero.
-He is often given exaggerated ninja skills.
-His attempt to assassinate Toyotomi Hideyoshi have given rise to speculation for his reason (some say Toyo had his wife killed, others that he wanted to stop a tyrant), but was caught when he accidentally knocked off a bell.
+He is often given exaggerated Ninja skills.
+His attempt to assassinate Toyotomi Hideyoshi has given rise to speculation for his reason (some say Hideyoshi had his wife killed, others that he wanted to stop a tyrant), but was caught when he accidentally knocked off a bell.
 Ishikawa was boiled alive in a iron kettle along with his son.
-With the last of his strength, Ishikawa held his child out of the kettle◊.
-This story has given rise to the nickname of "Goemon bath" (goemonburo) for the large iron kettle-shaped bathtubs common in Japan.
-Traditionally, Goemon tends to be portrayed as a Gentleman Thief and a Large Ham, often with Kabuki Sounds, mannerism and huge, afro-like hair.
+With the last of his strength, Ishikawa held his child out of the kettle◊ (and afterward plunged him into it to kill him quickly).
+This story has given rise to the nickname of "Goemon bath" (goemonburo) for the large iron kettle-shaped bathtubs common in Japan, as mentioned in Drum Bathing.

-Works that feature Goemon:Anime and Manga
+Works that feature Goemon:

 Works that reference Goemon:

 - Itazura Na Kiss has a "Goemon bath" in Volume 7.

 - Jiraiya in Naruto has a technique named "Senpo: Goemon" which involves blowing a stream of boiling-hot oil, a reference to the original's means of death.